Eligibility for health insurance is determined by employment status, all full-time faculty are eligible.

 You may elect to have your biweekly health insurance premium deducted from your pay on a pretax basis.
 Effective January of each year, your biweekly premium cost is subject to change.
 Costs for health insurance vary, depending on the type of coverage selected (individual or family) and the plan chosen (the Empire Plan/UnitedHealthcare or an HMO).

-If you have coverage under another employer-sponsored health insurance program, you may be eligible for an incentive payment if you opt out of your NYSHIP coverage.
 If you are a new hire or a newly benefits-eligible employee who has other employer-sponsored group health insurance and you want to participate in the Opt-out Program, you must make your election no later than the first date of your eligibility for NYSHIP.
 The required Opt-out Attestation Form is available online on the SUNY Employee NYSHIP Health Insurance Forms site.
 If you are interested in participating in the program, please contact Noemi Spaziante, the benefits coordinator in Human Resources, (914) 251-6448.

 Health insurance may be continued during periods of leave without pay if the employee pays the full-share rates.
 Full-share rates include the regular employee share premium as well as the portion usually contributed by the state.
 Faculty members who separate from state service may be eligible to continue their insurance at the full-share rate through a mechanism created by COBRA legislation.
 Health insurance may be continued into retirement for eligible employees.
 For information on continuation of benefits, please contact Noemi Spaziante, the benefits coordinator in Human Resources, (914) 251-6448.